 - Personal attack, cursing, or arguing about race incidents are prohibited.

 - When in doubt ask before you post, don’t get mad if it’s taken down without a warning.

 - We require mandatory sponsor logo template to be used in our cars.

 - The template is provided in our Discord channel.
-The template features NCC banner across the windshield and sponsor logos on the side skirts or rocker panel.

 - You are required to run Trading Paints so your livery can be seen during the broadcast.

 - Modification to the template may be allowed under the following conditions: